josemarroquintoledo/superscanner-software-s3/README.md

 - **blend-scripts**: it contains Python **scripts to be imported and executed directly in Blender**.
 Those files **simulate the scanner's structure and some tasks** such as the taking low resolution photographs with a different LED of the grid for the subsequent call of the Fourier Ptychography.

-- **jupyter-modules**: it has **Python moudules written as Jupyter notebooks**.
+- **jupyter-modules**: it has **Python modules written as Jupyter notebooks**.
 With those, it is possible to reconstruct the Hi-Res image from the sample from a Lo-Res image set.

 - **img**: it has some images files to be used by [fwdimaging.ipynb](jupyter-modules/fwdimaging.ipynb)